-To access these stages in the US version, use the following Action Replay code, replacing the X with the hexadecimal unit shown for each stage, and enter a level.
+To access these stages in the US version, use the following Action Replay code (where "?" is the hexadecimal unit shown for each stage) and enter a level.

-2: A maze with a huge amount of Sad Goombas; so many, in fact, that the game starts to lag immensely, and graphics start to disappear.
+2: A maze with a whole lot of Sad Goombas - so many that the game starts to lag immensely and graphics start to disappear.
 On the top of the maze is a pillar and a trampoline; however, it is impossible to jump over it even with the trampoline, as the top of the level cuts off access.

 3: The doors are connected, meaning going in one sends you out the other.
 Along with the pink block, there are also three rows of ice blocks present on the strange strip of land.
 By using the Sad Vibe on the strip, it becomes frozen, and the pink block can be hit to slide to the other side, taking out a row of ice blocks also present on the strip with it.

 4: Another pink block, strip of land, and ice block level.
-Presumably, the layout seems to imply you were supposed to freeze the strip, hit the pink block once, then go into the path and take the newly accessible door; however, it is impossible to freeze the strip, as the low roof is in the way.
-Also present in the level are some pipes in the upper left corner; the only accessible one takes you back to the main test stage.
+The layout seems to imply you were supposed to freeze the strip, hit the pink block once, then go into the path and take the newly accessible door, but it's impossible to freeze the strip since the low roof is in the way.
+Also present in the level are some pipes in the upper-left corner; the only accessible one takes you back to the main test stage.

 5: A Slidebrella test stage.
-If one enters this level without the Slidebrella upgrade, they will find it waiting to be picked up on top of the oddly textured (and destructible!) platforms.
-The rope has a few gaps and lower ropes to go off, but most of it goes on until the end of the screen, where it is impossible to fall off... or do anything else.
-The door at the beginning sends you straight to the top left corner of value 3, where it is impossible to get out.
+If entering this level without the Slidebrella upgrade, it'll be waiting to be picked up on top of the oddly-textured (and destructible!) platforms.
+The rope has a few gaps and lower ropes to go off, but most of it goes on until the end of the screen, where it is impossible to fall off...or do anything else.
+The door at the beginning sends you straight to the top-left corner of 3, where it is impossible to get out.

 7: A level filled with destructible blocks, Coin Bags, and enemies.
 Strangely, it is able to be completed by touching the goal posts; doing so takes you to the nonexistent "World 0", a black screen with no music located left of Wave Beach on the World Map.